ArtifexSoftware/MuPDF.NET/docs/colorspace.rst

    .. attribute:: Name

       The name identifying the colorspace.
-Example: *fitz.csCMYK.name = 'DeviceCMYK'*.

       :type: str

    .. attribute:: N

       The number of bytes required to define the color of one pixel.
-Example: *fitz.csCMYK.n == 4*.

       :type: int